Seven things to look for in a bike for commuting

 The two largest factors for providing these are the bike’s components and the rider position, so careful consideration of these aspects is paramount.

 Although not to give the impression that it’ll always be raining (there will be many dry commutes!), ensuring that both you and your bike are prepared for inclement weather is a recipe for happier journeys.
+Get kitted out, including one of the best commuter cycling jackets.

 What to look for in a commuting bike